ljamen/templates/README.md

 Here you can describe the basic terms or functions that the user will need to understand before starting a project.
 DO NOT repeat open source doc that is covered in another repository.
 Link to that info.
 This is terminology that is specific to this project or used in a different/specific way.

-## Usage or Getting Started
+## Get Started
-Desribe what the module looks like in action.
-Don't rely on screenshots to tell the story.
+Describe what the module looks like in action.
+Do not rely on screenshots to tell the story.
 Be descriptive, include examples but be brief.

 ```
 Give examples